JustEnoughLinuxOS/distribution/README.md

   * To set the root password over ssh and keep it in sync with EmulationStation, use ```setrootpass mynewpassword```.
   * Alternatively, copy your ssh key with ssh-copy-id, and leave rotation enabled.
     * ```ssh-copy-id root@rg552``` Use the name of your device, rg552, rg351mp, etc.
+* I have an RG351P and I can't see the games partition in Windows.
+  * JELOS does not create an ExFAT partition on SD1, and expands the full card using ext4.
+The best way to copy files back and forth to this device is to enable SAMBA, and connect to the device over a network by entering ```\\RG351P``` into the address bar in Windows Explorer.
+The root password is required for access.
 * I want to add games to SD Card 1 and see them in my EmulationStation games list.
   * A custom facility has been added to JELOS to enable things such as this, to use it add a script to /storage/.config/autostart to create a bind mount and add your games to the directory on your primary SD card.
 They will appear in ES after a restart of the ES service or a reboot.
 To create a bind mount, use the example below, changing as necessary.
     * This example uses file name 001-bind.